qile2000/LAMDA-TALENT/readme.md

 ## 📚Citing TALENT

-**If you use any content of this repo for your work, please cite the following bib entry:**
+**If you use any content of this repo for your work, please cite the following bib entries:**

 ```bibtex
 @article{ye2024closerlookdeeplearning,